SanojPunchihewa/docs-mi/en/docs/get-started/event-driven-integrations.md

     [2025-04-03 09:49:23,029]  INFO {LogMediator} - Kafka event received, data = {"id":"TXN011","type":"withdraw","accountId":"ACC456","amount":1500}
     ```

 5. Verify that the command line prompt monitoring the `bank-audit` topic now displays a new entry with the transformed message.
+You may see a message similar to the following:

+    ```json
+    {
+        "eventType":"transaction",
+        "source":"bank-transactions",
+        "data":{
+            "id":"TXN011",
+            "type":"withdraw",
+            "accountId":"ACC456",
+            "amount":1500
+        }
+    }
+    ```

 Congratulations!
 You’ve now learned how to create an event-driven integration using Kafka and apply message transformation using WSO2 Micro Integrator.
 This is a powerful pattern for building scalable, real-time systems.